06 Safeguarding children, young people and vulnerable adults policy

 child further by saying ‘tell me more about that’ or ‘show me again’.

-- After the initial disclosure, staff speak immediately to the designated person.
-They do not further question or attempt to interview
+- After the initial disclosure, staff speak immediately to the designated safeguarding lead.
+They do not further question or attempt

 - If a child shows visible signs of abuse such as bruising or injury to any part of the body and it is age appropriate to do so, the